Elliot Wave Theory Review

 5. 1974-19?? the fifth wave of Cycle degree

-The MarketWatch article did mention that the Elliot Wave Financial Forecaster is up 22.8% according to Hulbert Financial Digest compared to -43.32% for the dividend-reinvested Dow Jones Wilshire 5000.
-However, this stellar result is probably because Prechter has been bearish and the ranking was determined at the bottom of a bear market.
-Let's see what the future holds.
+The MarketWatch article did mention that the Elliot Wave Financial Forecaster was up 22.8% at that time, according to Hulbert Financial Digest, compared to −43.32% for the dividend-reinvested Dow Jones Wilshire 5000 at that time.
+However, this stellar result was likely because Prechter had been bearish and the ranking was determined at the bottom of a bear market.

 [1] Magic Numbers in the Dow, Roy Batchelor and Richard Ramyar, September 2006 : (no longer available) https://www.cass.city.ac.uk/media/stories/resources/Magic_Numbers_in_the_Dow.pdf